mapbox/ecs-telephone/readme.md

 ### 0. Requirements

-**cfn-config**: All of this requires you to be authenticated with an AWS account.
+**cfn-config**: All of this re asdfquires you to be authenticated with an AWS account.
 The following steps will use a tool called `cfn-config`, which enables you to deploy services via cloudformation.
 [Read the docs](https://github.com/mapbox/cfn-config) on how to set up and authenticate your environment.

 **an ECS cluster**: ecs-watchbot requires an ECS cluster to work.
 Learn more about [ECS clusters on AWS](https://aws.amazon.com/ecs/).